-- A combined score of 294 or greater on the quantitative and verbal portions of the Graduate Record Examination (GRE) and a 3.5 or greater on the analytical writing portion of the GRE.
-(If the GRE was taken prior to August 2011, a combined score or 900 or greater on the quantitative and verbal portions of the GRE is required.) - A score of 390 or greater on the Miller Analogies Test (MAT).
+- A combined score of 294 or greater on the quantitative and verbal portions of the Graduate Record Examination (GRE) and a 3.5 or greater on the analytical writing portion of the GRE. - A score of 390 or greater on the Miller Analogies Test (MAT).

 Students with less than an overall 2.500 GPA in the last 60 hours or a 2.500 to 3.000 GPA but not meeting the GRE or MAT requirements listed above cannot pursue a master's degree or a certification plan requiring a master's degree, except by sponsored admissions.
 A full-time College of Education (COE) faculty member may sponsor four students per year for admission to a master's degree or a certification plan requiring a master's degree.
-To be considered for sponsored admission, non-certification students must have submitted a GRE or MAT score but no minimum score requirements are specified.
+To be considered for sponsored admission, noncertification students must have submitted a GRE or MAT score but no minimum score requirements are specified.
 Sponsored certification-seeking students must submit a GRE score and meet the minimums set by the Texas Education Agency--Verbal Reasoning 143; Quantitative Reasoning 140; Analytical Writing 3.0.
 The faculty member's recommendation for sponsorship will be based on consideration of the student's previous academic record, standardized test scores, leadership potential, professional experiences, and such other factors as the individual faculty member may deem predictive of potential success in a graduate plan at UHCL.
 The Request for Sponsorship form is available in the COE Office of the Associate Dean.
 The sponsoring faculty member must complete and sign the form.
 In sponsoring students, faculty members agree to provide advisement support to enhance the likelihood of success in the student's academic plans.
 All requests for sponsored admission must be approved by the associate dean.